More and more economists are seeing a ghost called recession arrive.

 “Predicting recessions is a difficult exercise.
 They usually come from unforeseen shocks, and sometimes recessions that experts predict with complete certainty later don’t happen.

-“However, I see a substantial chance of a US recession, about a 65% chance, in 2023.
+“However, I see a substantial chance of a US recession, regarding a 65% chance, in 2023.
 The reason?
 Federal Reserve (Fed) Chairman Jay Powell doesn’t want his legacy to be destroy the progress his predecessors made in bringing inflation down and keeping it low.

 “For now the Fed clearly needs to raise interest rates to slow demand, relieve upward pressure on prices and prevent inflationary psychology from taking hold.